ozontech/file.d/plugin/output/clickhouse/README.md

 Clickhouse table columns.
 Each column must contain `name` and `type`.
 File.d supports next data types:
 * Signed and unsigned integers from 8 to 64 bits.
-If you set 128-256 bits - file.d will cast the number to the int64.
+If you set 128-256 bits - File.d will cast the number to the int64.
 * DateTime, DateTime64
 * String
 * Enum8, Enum16